mvila/dnpm/README.md

 ## Why?

 Since years, I struggle with `npm` when it comes to work with in progress dependencies.
-The official solution is to use `npm link` but unfortunately it doesn't work that well.
-Many problems arise when we start to use tools like [Babel](https://babeljs.io/) or [Browserify](http://browserify.org/).
+The official solution is to use `npm link` but unfortunately it doesn't work that well when we start to use tools like [Babel](https://babeljs.io/) or [Browserify](http://browserify.org/).

 So, what are the remaining options?